Neo-vortex/sudo-sharp/README.md

 A minimal Linux utility built in **.NET 9** that launches a shell or specified binary with elevated root privileges.
 It leverages **Ahead-of-Time (AOT)** compilation to produce a single native executable.
 The build process is fully containerized for consistency and simplicity.

 ---
+## ✨ Why This Project?

+I recently read that Ubuntu 25.10 is moving to a Rust-based sudo, and thought: "Let's review what I know about Linux and rewrite sudo in C#!" — and so this project was born.

+---

 ## 🚀 Features